Changes are coming to the nation's largest Confederate monument. Are they enough? - KTVZ

 “They continue this charade with claiming some memorial, some connection with honorarium of the Confederacy.
 It’s really an honorarium to White supremacy.”

-For Mosley, the first Black person to chair the association tasked by state law with maintaining an “appropriate and suitable” memorial to the Confederacy, Stone Mountain would be “just a big rock” without the carving.
+For Mosley, who chairs the association tasked by state law with maintaining an “appropriate and suitable” memorial to the Confederacy, Stone Mountain would be “just a big rock” without the carving.

 “So tell its story, the good and the bad,” Mosley said.